Most women are familiar with breakouts around their period. But why does this happen and how can these monthly breakouts can be prevented?

 Signs and symptoms of low progesterone

-Low progesterone blemishes will show up in the "beard area", and will often be deep and cystic.
-They will usually also be cyclic, appearing around the same time each month or most months, and will often be accompanied by physical and/or emotional PMS.
+Low progesterone acne will show up in the "beard area", and will often be deep and cystic.
+It will usually also be cyclic, appearing around the same time each month or most months, and will often be accompanied by physical and/or emotional PMS.

 Some additional signs of low progesterone include: